MarcScheib/platform-manager/README.md

-# TIP Manager
+# Platform Manager

-Provides a UI for easily setting up the TIP platform for local usage or development.
+Provides a UI for easily setting up the microservices platforms for local usage or development.